joachim-gassen/tidy_covid19/README.md

     Capacities Project
     (ACAPS)](https://data.humdata.org/dataset/acaps-covid19-government-measures-dataset).
-    These relatively new data allow researchers to study the effect of non-pharmaceutical interventions on the delevelopment of the virus.
+    These relatively new data allow researchers to study the effect of non-pharmaceutical interventions on the development of the virus.
   - Additional country level information provided by the [World Bank](https://data.worldbank.org).
 These data allow researchers to calculate per capita measures of the virus spread and to assess the